cadeyrn/newtaboverride/README.md

 The cookies permission is required to preserve container information when New Tab Override is used together with Firefox container tabs.

+##### contextual identities

+The contextual identities permission is required to list the available Firefox containers when configuring context-specific new tab pages.

 ##### menus

 The menus permission is required to provide a menu entry in the "Tools" menu for accessing the settings page.